Local / reviews

 How recent do my Google reviews need to be?

 Recent.
 74% of consumers prioritize reviews written in the last three months (BrightLocal, 2026).
-A wall of five-year-old reviews reads as a business that's coasting; a steady drip reads as one that's thriving — which is why reviews have to be a system, not a one-time push.
+A wall of five-year-old reviews makes a business look like it's coasting, so reviews have to be a system that keeps a steady drip going, not a one-time push.

 Can I offer a discount or gift in exchange for a Google review?

-All three, in sequence: a quick verbal heads-up the moment the job is done, then an automated text or email with a one-tap review link.
+All three, in sequence: a quick verbal heads-up the moment you finish up, then an automated text or email with a one-tap review link.
 Text usually gets the fastest response.
 The key is removing every step between the customer saying yes and the review being posted.

 Does responding to reviews help my Google ranking?

 Indirectly, yes.
 89% of consumers expect businesses to respond to reviews (BrightLocal, 2026), responses are an engagement signal to Google, and they reassure the prospects reading them.
-Ignoring reviews does the opposite — and visibly so.
+Ignoring reviews does the opposite, and it does it visibly.

 Want this built for your business?